Skip to content

 #{Extraction.ExtractionName}#

 Name of the extraction.
-If the extraction is part of an extraction group, the name of the extraction group is included in the extraction name, e.g, group,extraction, Tables,KNA1.
+If the extraction is part of an extraction group, the name of the extraction group is included in the extraction name.
+This option avoids conflicts, when the extraction names are not unique.

 #{Extraction.TableName }#